microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-overview.md

 - Tom created or owns the files.
 - The files were shared directly with Tom, or indirectly shared with him through a team or group membership.
 - Tom has been granted permissions through a role-based access control (RBAC) system such as [Azure AD RBAC](/azure/active-directory/roles/custom-overview).
-For the list of Azure AD administrative roles, see [Azure AD built-in roles](/azure/active-directory/roles/permissions-reference?toc=/graph/toc.json).

 Therefore, in a delegated scenario, the privileges that an app has to act on behalf of a user is determined by the Microsoft Graph permissions that the app has been granted *and* the user's own permissions.